-- The government has decided not to proceed with the introduction of the proposed right to request workplace modifications at this stage.
-This new right would have permitted requests for workplace modifications on health grounds by employees who do not meet the Equality Act 2010 definition of being a "disabled person", and would potentially have significantly widened employers' obligations in relation to workplace adjustments. - HSE will explore ways to strengthen guidance on how employers can best support disabled people and those with long-term health conditions to remain in work, and on managing related sickness absence.
+• The government has decided not to proceed with the introduction of the proposed right to request workplace modifications at this stage.
+This new right would have permitted requests for workplace modifications on health grounds by employees who do not meet the Equality Act 2010 definition of being a "disabled person", and would potentially have significantly widened employers' obligations in relation to workplace adjustments.

+- HSE will explore ways to strengthen guidance on how employers can best support disabled people and those with long-term health conditions to remain in work, and on managing related sickness absence.
 HSE will strengthen existing non-statutory guidance before exploring the introduction of statutory guidance. - Reforms to SSP require further consideration.
 The government has decided that now is not the right time to introduce changes to the sick pay system.

 In December 2021, the Disability Unit of the Cabinet Office published a consultation on reporting of workforce disability for employers with 250 employees or more.
-The consultation will address both mandatory and voluntary reporting.
-The consultation closes on 25 March 2022.
+The consultation addresses both mandatory and voluntary reporting.
+The consultation closed on 25 March 2022.

-This new consultation is in response to a commitment in the National Disability Strategy, published in July 2021.
+This consultation was in response to a commitment in the National Disability Strategy, published in July 2021.
 It aims to increase transparency on reporting practices which have been identified as crucial to introducing the social changes necessary in establishing a more inclusive workplace and society.
-Responses to the consultation are expected to be published by 17 June 2022.
+Responses to the consultation were expected to be published by 17 June 2022 but have not yet been made available.